Sustainable Food Systems, MS

 Access to fresh, healthy food is a basic human need, and feeding a growing population of nine billion is a real challenge in the face of climate change.
 With this degree, you can help create a more just and resilient global future for food.

-The MS in sustainable food systems is a research-oriented degree program in which students develop an understanding of present-day health, agriculture and environmental policy; develop strategies to lead policy discussions; interact with a network of food and agriculture policy leaders and mentors; and apply their knowledge and skills to address problems related to food and food systems.
+The Master of Science in sustainable food systems is a research-oriented degree program in which students develop an understanding of present-day health, agriculture and environmental policy; develop strategies to lead policy discussions; interact with a network of food and agriculture policy leaders and mentors; and apply their knowledge and skills to address problems related to food and food systems.

 The program includes two week-long experiences for students to engage in food systems.
 The first is in Arizona.
 Students have the opportunity to talk with and learn from farmers, ranchers and supply chain businesses about how food and agriculture policies and programs impact their operations.
 The second is a seminar in Washington, D.C.
 Students gain knowledge of leadership theories, develop leadership skills and engage in conversation with influential food policy leaders from a variety of sectors.